EMPLOYEE ENGAGEMENT: HOW TO KEEP FRONTLINE EMPLOYEES MOTIVATED AT WORK

 Employee engagement is incredibly important for several reasons.
 These reasons include increased productivity levels, customer satisfaction scores, and staff retention rates.
 Let's take a look at each of these individually.

-According to Gallup, an engaged workforce is 21% more productive than a disengaged one.
+According to an employee engagement survey by Gallup, an engaged workforce is 21% more productive than a disengaged one.
 Because these team members are excited about the work they're doing, they approach their jobs with more creativity and vigor.
 This boost in passion leads to better work and more of it — two essential components of a high-performing team!

 Increased Customer Satisfaction